top of page

 ELEPHANT AND BOY.jpg

-For the guided meditation we will refer to early Buddhist texts the Visuddhimagga and the Pali Canon (Nikayas) in order to reflect in more detailed on how one should cultivate loving kindness and compassion.
-The path laid out by the early Buddhists have been tried and tested and are carefully designed to suit the needs of our human psychology.
+For the guided meditation we will refer to early Buddhist texts the Visuddhimagga and the Pali Canon (Nikayas) in order to reflect in more detail on how one should cultivate loving-kindness and compassion.
+The path laid out by the early Buddhists has been tried and tested and is carefully designed to suit the needs of our human psychology.

 The Yoga Sūtra of Patañjali -Talk & workshop